icing/mod_md/README.md

 Another cause: if your server is not reachable on port 80 and you have not configured `acme-tls/1` (see [TLS ALPN Challenges](#tls-alpn-challenges) for details).
 Again, mod_md is not able to select a challenge for Let's Encrypt to perform.

+Read the [chapter about ports](#ports-ports-ports) for more information about what is going on and what you can do.

 # Advanced HowTos